9th8/up-to-date-real-world-haskell/12-barcode-recognition.md

 ```
 ::::

-You might wonder why the array modules don\'t already provide such
+You might wonder why the array modules don't already provide such
 useful things as folding functions.
 There are some obvious
 correspondences between a one-dimensional array and a list.
 For
 instance, there are only two natural ways in which we can fold